kameera135/GPS_Tracking/README.md

 # GPS Tracking

-This is a simple android mobile application to track the location.
-It gives the location on the google map that your mobile phone situated in.
-To find the location it use GPS signal or WIFI / Tower signals.
-You can change the signal sourse as accourding to the facilities and performance of the android phone.
+This is a simple Android mobile application to track the location.
+It gives the location of your mobile phone's location on the Google map.
+It uses GPS or WIFI / Tower signals to find the location.
+You can change the signal source according to the facilities and performance of the Android phone.

 ## Appendix

-Additionally you have to get the google API key for thss application to use the google map facility.
-For get your API key follow the following path.
+Additionally, you have to get the Google API key for the application to use the Google map facility.
+To get your API key follow the following path.

 - Go to google cloud platform -> APIs & Services ->        Credentials-> Create Credentials

-Then you can get the API key and make restrictions for relevent APIs and make it authenticate.
-Then copy the API key and place it in the 'android:value' place in AndroidManifest.xml file.
+Then you can get the API key and make restrictions for relevant APIs and make it authenticate.
+Then copy the API key and place it in the 'android:value' place in the AndroidManifest.xml file.

 ## Features

-- Show longtitiude and latitude valus of the location
+- Show the longitude and latitude values of the location
-- Can change way  way points of the location
+- Can change waypoints of the location
 - Change the sensor (GPS or WIFI sensor) to identification
 - Simple UI design.

 ## Installation

-Install following features to run
+Install the following features to run

-- lates Jave version with JDK
+- latest Jave version with JDK
 - IDE (Android Studio).

 ## Future Development Ideas

-- Add speedometer calculation methods to claculate speed
+- Add speedometer calculation methods to calculate speed
-- Grab vehicle data (Ex: fual usage, speed etc) using bluetooth connections.
+- Grab vehicle data (Ex: fuel usage, speed, etc) using Bluetooth connections.
 - Better UI / UX design with login and register pages.